gprlearn/ucb_capstone/README.md

 ## Expected Results

-- Accurate stock price predictions with quantified error margins
-- Insights into seasonal patterns and long-term market trends
-- Understanding of how different components contribute to price movements
-- A reusable forecasting framework applicable to various stocks

-## Stretch Goal

-If time permits, the project may be extended to include sentiment analysis of financial news and social media to capture market psychology factors that complement the technical analysis.
+The initial approach at the beginning of the project was to decompose stock price movements using the STL ARIMA process.
+But quickly realized that the approach was overly simplistic and the predictions were not accurate.
+I had to pivot to a more robust approach to include the fundamentals of the company as reported on the quarterly financial reports.
+Using book value,earnings, return on invested capital, etc, I switched to prediction over the 60-90 day period.
+The law of averages kicks in over a longer period, and that I believe became the basis of my Capstone approach.

+Ultimately, the prediction is to be used carefully, and only over many investments.
+There is no guarantee that the prediction will materialize.
+Companies are living entities with things happening by them and to them, new product releases, a conference, a lawsuit, an investigation, expansion to new markets, new technologies.
+No prediction based on numbers can accurately predict any stock price accurately.

 ## Repository Structure

 ```
 /
 ├── README.md                         # This file
-├── stock_price_prediction.ipynb       # Main Jupyter notebook
+├── Python Notebooks                  # Jupyter notebooks
 ├── data/                             # Data files (if any local data)
 ├── results/                          # Output charts and model results
 └── requirements.txt                  # Python dependencies